Introduction to PTLA

 How much should I be paid?

 All workers have the legal right to earn at least the minimum wage.
 The minimum wage in Vermont, New Hampshire, and Maine is the same as the federal minimum wage, or $7.25 per hour.
-The minimum wage in Connecticut is $12.00 per hour as of September 1, 2020.
+The minimum wage in Connecticut is $12.00 per hour.
 Even if you are paid by the piece, your wages for the week must average the minimum wage.

 There is a special wage for H-2A workers (those with a temporary visa to work on a farm) and workers who work with H-2A workers.
-In 2020, H-2A workers in New England are entitled to a basic wage of $14.29 per hour.
+It is called the Adverse Effect Wage Rate (AEWR).
+In 2022, H-2A workers in New England are entitled to a wage of $15.66 per hour.
+This rate changes every year.

 Farmworkers are not usually entitled to overtime, but some packing house or nursery workers do get overtime.